How to Shorten Your Acrylics *from Home*

 Picture this: You’ve just spent a couple of hours or so in the salon getting a new mani and you *LOVE* it, but there’s a problem.
 You get home and realise they’re Just.
 Too.
 Long.
 Zipping up your coat is a struggle and picking up small items is even harder!

-Fear not, dear reader, this doesn’t always mean you need to contact your nail tech or remove your acrylics altogether – you can fix this at home (honestly.)
+Fear not, dear reader, this doesn’t always mean you need to contact your nail tech or take off your acrylics altogether – you can fix this at home (honestly.)

 Shortening your acrylic nails can also mean more time between salon visits, and can fix a crack or chip on your nails – *bonus*!